 This is the most common type of office lighting.
-When introduced, it was a huge improvement over other bulbs.
+When introduced, they were a huge improvement over other bulbs.

 Fluorescent lights last on average, 20 times longer than incandescent fixtures as well as offering a higher lumen output.

-They also burn at a cooler temperature, which has been shown to increase productivity.
+They also emit a cooler temperature, which has been shown to increase productivity.
 However, these lights contain mercury which is dangerous to dispose of and can present problems if the light is broken while in use.

 They are prone to flicker and hum near the end of their life.